Leoforos Alexandras Stadium: History

 Apostolos Nikolaidis Stadium holds a very important place in the history of Greek football.
-The first stand was built in 1928, and for almost 50 years it hosted the majority of big matches in domestic and international competitions.
+The first stand was built in 1928, during tensions between Panathinaikos fans and refugees from the Greco-Turkish war who had settled in the area (and finally were housed in the neighboring Prosfygika).
+For almost 50 years the Stadium hosted the majority of big matches in domestic and international competitions.
 It was the first to have floodlights installed (1938) and the first with a grass pitch (1958).
 It was the home of Greece for many years.

-Panathinaikos FC left Leoforos in 1984 and moved to the Olympic Stadium.
+Panathinaikos left Leoforos in 1984 and moved to the Olympic Stadium.
 The club returned to their home ground in 2001, following an upgrading that cost €7 million.

-In 2007, Panathinaikos FC decided to reuse Apostolos Nikolaidis Stadium for the 2007–08 Super League Greece season.
+In 2007, Panathinaikos decided to reuse Leoforos Alexandras Stadium for the 2007–08 Super League Greece season.

 Due to the stadium's old construction, dearth of space and dense urbanization of the area, the club sought to move.
 Negotiations were under way between the Greek government, the Municipality of Athens, and the football, basketball, volleyball and amateur divisions of the club in order to facilitate the building of a new, comprehensive sports complex to house all of the 21 departments of Panathinaikos elsewhere.
 Eventually, the industrial Votanikos district was selected among others to house the complex and there were plans for construction to begin in 2008.
 Athens Mayor Dora Bakoyianni stated that such a project would revitalise the area as well as benefit the club.

 In 2012, bureaucracy problems, such as Panathinaikos' and the country's bad financial situation due to the economic crisis, didn’t allow the construction of the new stadium.
 President Giannis Alafouzos decided to move the team back from the Athens Olympic Stadium to the historical Leoforos Alexandras for the 2013–14 season.
-As of October 2013, the plans for the construction of the Votanikos complex have been put on hold.

-From the 2024–25 season the stadium is used by Athens Kallithea.
+For the 2024–25 season the stadium was used by Athens Kallithea.